Massachusetts Gov. Charlie Baker to be next NCAA president

 AP College Sports Writer

 Baker, a Republican, has been governor of Massachusetts since 2015.
-He announced earlier this year he would not seek re-election.
-His term ends in January and he will start is new job in March.
+He announced a year ago he would not seek re-election.
+His second term ends in January and he will start is new job in March.

-“The NCAA is confronting complex and significant challenges, but I am excited to get to work as the awesome opportunity college athletics provides to so many students is more than worth the challenge,” Baker said.
-“And for the fans that faithfully fill stadiums, stands and gyms from coast to coast, I am eager to ensure the competitions we all love to follow are there for generations to come.”

-Emmert announced he would step down earlier this year after 12 years of leading the NCAA through a tumultuous time.

-College sports leaders, including Emmert, have repeatedly asked for help from Congress to regulate name, image and likeness compensation since the NCAA lifted its ban in 2021 on athletes being paid endorsers.
+College sports leaders, including Emmert, have repeatedly asked for help from Congress to regulate name, image and likeness compensation (NIL) since the NCAA lifted its ban in 2021 on athletes being able to earn endorsement money.

 Now the association will be led by a politician for the first time.